LISA and $\gamma$-ray telescopes as multi-messenger probes of a first-order cosmological phase transition: Models for the stochastic gravitational wave background

-Following \citet{Caprini:2015zlo,Caprini:2019egz}, we characterize the phase transition by four parameters: \begin{enumerate} \item $T_*$ is the phase transition temperature (interpreted as the percolation temperature for a weak to moderately strong thermal phase transition). \item $\beta$ is the rate of change of the nucleation rate of the broken-phase bubbles.
-Its inverse value at the moment of the phase transition can be considered as a characteristic time scale of the phase transition, $t_\beta=\beta^{-1}\lesssim H_*^{-1}$, where $H_*$ is the expansion rate at the epoch of the phase transition. \item $\alpha$ characterizes the strength of the phase transition: it represents the vacuum energy density in the symmetric phase released in the broken-phase bubbles, in units of the radiation energy density,\footnote{Note that this parameter has also been generalized beyond the bag equation of state using, for example, the trace anomaly of the energy momentum tensor or the difference among the energies in the two phases \citep{Caprini:2019egz}.
-In practice, for the purpose of this work, all three definitions would be equivalent.} $\alpha =\rho_{\rm vac}/\rho_{\rm rad}^*$. \item $v_w$ is the velocity of the broken-phase bubbles. \end{enumerate} Apart from these dynamical parameters, the inclusion of (M)HD turbulence in the calculation of the SGWB spectrum adds another parameter: \begin{enumerate} \item $\varepsilon_{\rm turb}$ is the fraction of the kinetic energy density induced in the primordial plasma by the bubble expansion and collision that is converted from sound waves into vortical turbulent motions. \end{enumerate} In the analysis of possible SGWB spectra from a cosmological first-order phase transition, we scan the four-dimensional parameter space $(T_*,\beta,\alpha,v_w)$ and consider two possible levels of $\varepsilon_{\rm turb} = 0.1$ and 1.
+Following \citet{Caprini:2015zlo,Caprini:2019egz}, we characterise the phase transition by four parameters. \begin{enumerate} \item $T_*$ is the phase transition temperature (interpreted as the percolation temperature for a weak to moderately strong thermal phase transition). \item $\beta$ is the rate of change in the nucleation rate of broken-phase bubbles.
+Its inverse value at the moment of the phase transition can be considered as a characteristic timescale of the phase transition, $t_\beta=\beta^{-1}\lesssim H_*^{-1}$, where $H_*$ is the expansion rate at the epoch of the phase transition. \item $\alpha$ characterises the strength of the phase transition: it represents the vacuum energy density in the symmetric phase released in the broken-phase bubbles, in units of the radiation energy density\footnote{Note that this parameter has also been generalised beyond the bag equation of state using, for example, the trace anomaly of the energy momentum tensor or the difference among the energies in the two phases \citep{Caprini:2019egz}.
+In practice, for the purpose of this work, all three definitions would be equivalent.} $\alpha =\rho_{\rm vac}/\rho_{\rm rad}^*$. \item $v_w$ is the velocity of the broken-phase bubbles. \end{enumerate} Apart from these dynamical parameters, the inclusion of (M)HD turbulence in the calculation of the SGWB spectrum adds another parameter: \begin{enumerate} \item $\varepsilon_{\rm turb}$ is the fraction of the kinetic energy density induced in the primordial plasma by the expansion and collisions of bubbles that is converted from sound waves into vortical turbulent motion. \end{enumerate} In the analysis of possible SGWB spectra from a cosmological first-order phase transition, we scan the four-dimensional parameter space $(T_*,\beta,\alpha,v_w)$ and consider two possible levels of $\varepsilon_{\rm turb} = 0.1$ and 1.
+The case $\varepsilon_{\rm turb} = 0$, where the SGWB is dominated by sound waves, is analysed by the LISA Cosmology Working Group in \cite{Caprini:2024hue}.